 We visited Northern Ireland by car and found the perfect base near Belfast.
 We chose the Hilton Templepatrick hotel (good quality and family friendly) and took day trips from there to the Antrim Coast and the Dark Hedges, famous filming location of Game of Thrones.

-By Marta Correale from www.learningescapes.net and on social media at
+By Marta Correale from www.learningescapes.net

 Belfast to Giant’s Causeway